 ACCESSING PERSONAL DATA AND YOUR RIGHTS

-Border to Coast will collect, store and process Personal Data in accordance with your rights under the GDPR.
+Border to Coast will collect, store and process Personal Data in accordance with your rights under the UK General Data Protection Regulation (UK GDPR).
 Under certain circumstances you have the following rights in relation to your Personal Data:

 - the right to request details of your Personal Data held by Border to Coast and to request copies of such information (this is more commonly known as submitting a “data subject access request”)

 - where Border to Coast’s use of Personal Data is based upon your consent, the right to withdraw such consent at any time;

 - the right, in certain circumstances, to request Border to Coast to receive your Personal Data which you have provided to us and which is processed by us by automated means or to have it transmitted direct to another organisation;

 - the right to challenge the accuracy or completeness of your Personal Data and to request Border to Coast to rectify or update any Personal Data that is incorrect or complete;

 - the right to have Personal Data erased in certain specified circumstances;